Skip to content

 Turn On Windows Hypervisor Platform Using Control Panel

-To turn on the Windows Hypervisor Platform using the Control Panel, search for ‘Turn Windows features on or off’ and open it from the search results.
+Legacy configuration screens offer another pathway via the Control Panel.
+Search for 'Turn Windows features on or off' in the taskbar search box and open the utility from the results.

 1. Click Start, type "Turn Windows features on or off", and click the matching result.